nixworks/public/news/2017/09/28/index.md

 ##### Secession
 ### [The President of Catalonia vows to continue on with the vote despite objections from Spain. ](/news/2017/09/28/the-president-of-catalonia-vows-to-continue-on-with-the-vote-despite-objections-from-spain.md)
-_Context: secession, President of the Generalitat of Catalonia, Spain, Catalonia_
+_Context: secession, President of the Generalitat of Catalonia, Catalonia, Spain_

 ##### Aftermath of the 2011 Tohoku earthquake and tsunami
 ### [Aquatic species from Japan hitched a ride on debris from the 2011 Tohoku earthquake and tsunami and were able to reach the West Coast of the United States alive. ](/news/2017/09/28/aquatic-species-from-japan-hitched-a-ride-on-debris-from-the-2011-tahoku-earthquake-and-tsunami-and-were-able-to-reach-the-west-coast-of-th.md)